Overview

-Edward Devotion and slavery
+Edward Devotion and Slavery

+Edward Devotion had owned four properties, including a slave and three pieces of land, the largest of which was in what was later known as Coolidge Corner.
+His home still remains on this property.
 In his will, Devotion left a few bequests, requested that any debts be paid, and directed that the rest of his estate be given to the town, to be used if possible for a school “near the center of town”.
-At the time of his death, the town’s center was near Walnut St, over a mile from Devotion’s home.
+At the time of his death, the town’s center was near Walnut St, over a mile from Devotion’s home. |

 Devotion's Will